An Inspirational Mother-Daughter Duo

 After graduating from university, Samantha worked at Access.
 In 2013 she decided to return to university to pursue a degree in clinical psychology, but after visiting her mother’s homeland, she knew that her true passion lay with helping refugees and migrants rebuild their lives after enduring the trauma and agony of being displaced from their homes.

 “It gave me a new perspective of what clients have been through and re-ignited my passion to play a part in their journey of healing and resettlement,” Samantha said.
 “Both my parents had lived through war, and above all else wanted to give their children a better life.
-This is true for the families who abandon their homelands in search of a better life, and this is what fuels me to make a difference in their lives.
-No-on wins in war.”
+This is true for the families who abandon their homelands in search of a better life, and this is what fuels me to make a difference in people’s lives.
+No one wins in war.”

-We are delighted to have Samantha and Chadia as part of the Access family and Samantha is extremely proud of her mother’s incredible story of resilience, faith and survival, which is currently being adapted into a novel.
+We are delighted to have Samantha and Chadia as part of the Access family and Samantha is extremely proud of her mother’s incredible story of resilience, faith and survival, which just quietly, is currently being adapted into a novel.
+Watch this space!